Damages in Bad Faith Insurance Lawsuits

 When policyholders file claims against their policy, they expect the insurer to act in good faith when processing claims.
 This means that even though paying out on a policyholder’s claim may be financially disadvantageous for the insurer, the insurer’s employees must process the claim honestly.
 If an insurance company fails to do so, or an insurance company employee engages in bad faith practices to avoid paying claims, the insurance company could face bad faith lawsuits from affected policyholders.

-The attorneys at Dawson & Rosenthal, P.C. focus on insurance bad faith law and only take a few cases at a time.
+The attorneys at Dawson & Rosenthal, P.C. focus on insurance bad faith law in San Diego and only take a few cases at a time.
 We do this to ensure every one of our clients receives our team’s undivided attention during the course of our representation.
 We strive to hold insurance companies accountable for adhering to their end of contracts with policyholders.

 Plaintiffs in insurance bad faith cases can potentially secure two types of damages, including: